 If you already know you want to build and sell, you can create a strong business model from the get-go, using your future sale as a business driver.

 You’ll be extremely lucky if you join the ranks of the ‘overnight’ success stories.
 But that doesn’t mean you can’t aim for a big win.
 The thing to remember is that most successful start-ups began on a fairly small scale, often solving a problem that the founders experienced themselves.
 The thing to focus on is creating a business that can succeed by offering something of value – be it a product or service – to your target audience.
-If you’ve experienced a problem, it’s likely that others have too, so if you can solve that issue at a price that people are willing to pay, you’ve got an idea that you could build into a successful business that you’ll be able to sell in the future.
+If you’ve experienced a problem, likely, others have too, so if you can solve that issue at a price that people are willing to pay, you’ve got an idea that you could build into a successful business that you’ll be able to sell in the future.

-Target an established market
+Target an Established Market

 There’s no shame in piggy-backing on an already established, but expanding, market.
-Some entrepreneurs do launch an idea into an untested market, but bear in mind you will increase your exposure if you follow this route.
+Some entrepreneurs do launch an idea into an untested market but bear in mind you will increase your exposure if you follow this route.
 The same is true if you launch in a declining sector – even if you bag a large slice of the commercial pie, you’re probably looking at diminishing returns.
 People worry if there’s a lot of competition in their chosen market but if you look at this another way, it shows there’s a ready-made audience for your products or services.
 If you can aim to capture your share of customers in a sector that’s on the rise with a differentiated offering, you’ll have the best chance of getting a great return on your investment when you come to sell.

 It probably goes without saying but if you want to build your business into a saleable proposition, you should look after your customers as if they were the crown jewels.
 Remember, you’re building a brand that you want to sell on so it’s important to align the very best qualities with your brand values.
 The way you engage with the people who buy your products or services makes all the difference.
 How you care for your customers and prospects will help to create followers – and having a trusted brand with a loyal customer base will do wonders for your company’s cachet when you come to sell.